- In this lesson you will learn the following concepts

 We have presented the main steps for developing an application.

-WINDEV proposes several tools to optimize your applications.
+WINDEV offers multiple tools to optimize your applications.
 For more details, see "Project audits"